kammitama5/kammitama5.github.io/_posts/2018-1-19-Friday-January-19th.md

   work in software) their background "isn't in CS" or that they're "Maths people, not CS people".
   I find that highly amusing.
 Maybe I'm attracted to a particular type of programmer?
 - I'm exploring the possibility of working for a year and then using that year to build up savings, while applying for my Master's.
-I'm honestly not that fascinated by building CRUD applications, regardless of the company (Yup, that includes you; Big Fives).
+I'm honestly not that fascinated by opportunities to build CRUD applications, regardless of the company (Yup, that includes you; Big Fives).
+- I know the focus is on "building", and that it is important in the boot camp cohorts, but I still have in my mind that thinking (learning how to, and how you approach it) is the most important thing.
+  Maybe both are correct.
-  The correctness and debugging applications and type theory are really fascinating, and I'd beat myself over the head if I didn't spend the time (now that I have it) to study some of that stuff.
+- The correctness and debugging applications and type theory are really fascinating, and I'd beat myself over the head if I didn't spend the time (now that I have it) to study some of that stuff.
 Some people never get to, and I have a window of opportunity (I think?), based on my current direction.
 Plus, I'd probably continue to meet some incredible people along the way.